Terms of Reference

 The Working Party meets four times a year, either online or in Nottingham or London.
 Minutes of the meetings can be obtained from the co-conveners.

 The Working Party has around 40 members working in different fields concerned with nature conservation.
 Participants include individuals from statutory agencies and non-governmental organisations, environmental and planning consultants, lawyers in private and public sector practice and academics.
 Only UKELA members are eligible to join the Working Party although guests are welcome at meetings.

 If you would like to join the Working Party, please contact the Co-Convenors Pip Goodwin and Eunice Pinn.

 Wildlife Law Course and Bursary

 The wildlife law course makes a little profit due to the generosity of the tutors and Browne Jacobson solicitors.
-This is used to fund a bursary of up to £1,000 to support a post graduate research project addressing wildlife law.
+This is used to fund, whenever possible, a bursary of up to £1,000 to support a post graduate research project addressing wildlife law.

 The successful candidate will produce a paper for UKELA elaw or a peer reviewed journal, and be required to give a presentation on the project to the NCWP.